phoe/protest/doc/common.md

 All of the common protocols may be loaded by loading the `PROTEST/COMMON` ASDF system.
 Individual protocols may be loaded by loading a system named `PROTEST/COMMON/FOO`, replacing `FOO` with the name of the particular common protocol.
+Each package exports its symbol into a package following the same naming convention.

-Each common protocol exports all symbols mentioned in its definition.
 See each protocol's code file for the description and details of that protocol.

 ## Internal dependencies